marta-rakowska/qa_manual_challenge/README.md

 ### Subtask 2️⃣

-The goal of this task wes to create a GitHub repository.
+The goal of this task was to create a GitHub repository.

 ### Subtask 3️⃣: Why did you decide to take part in the challenge?